 Activities and Highlights

 The Dolphin Experience

 In an amazing wildlife ritual that has been going for over 40 years, a small number of dolphins come ashore at Monkey Mia almost every day to the delight of patient onlookers.
 These bottlenose dolphins are fed a small amount of fish up to three times a day between about 8am and 1pm.
-Department of Environment and Conservation staff supervise the feeding and ensure the wellbeing of the animals is maintained.
+Department of Parks and Wildlife staff supervise the feeding and ensure the wellbeing of the animals is maintained.
 The chance to see dolphins is almost guaranteed and days when these wild dolphins do not visit the shore are rare.

 Who gets to feed the dolphins?

 For all of the answers to our frequently asked questions click here

 You will also see emus and pelicans at Monkey Mia and they're likely to be looking for food.
 Please do not feed these or any other animals because there are many problems associated with feeding wildlife as explained here